LinkedInLearning/learning-selenium-structure-scale-run-and-optimize-automated-tests-5989088/README.md

-# COURSENAME
+# Learning Selenium: Structure, Scale, Run, and Optimize Automated Tests
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Learning Selenium: Structure, Scale, Run, and Optimize Automated Tests`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]